How To Travel In Turkey On A Budget: Real Costs, Tips & Hacks

 What To Eat In Turkey - Turkish Food - Lahmacun

-If you want to eat out, the same advice applies to Turkey as most other tourist destinations: eat where the locals eat, and you’ll save money and enjoy more authentic, delicious food.
+If you want to eat out, the same advice applies to Turkey as to most other tourist destinations: eat where the locals eat, and you’ll save money and enjoy more authentic, delicious food.

-All tourist hotspots in Türkiye have a tourist area.
-In Istanbul, that’s Taksim.
-In every tourist resort, it’s beachfront, while in Izmir, it’s the waterfront.
-These areas have plentiful bars and restaurants, but the prices are higher, and the food, while good, cannot compare with authentic Turkish fare.
+In every tourist resort, it’s the beachfront, while in Izmir, it’s the waterfront.
+These areas have plenty of bars and restaurants, but prices are higher, and the food, while good, cannot compare with authentic Turkish fare.

 Be a real traveler and try something different!
 Venture away from the tourist streets and head to an ockabasi.
 This is a traditional BBQ restaurant where you’ll fill your belly with meat, meze, bread, and all manner of other delicious treats for a quarter of the price of a tourist-focused restaurant.